 The connection between yoga and endurance sports performance is loose at best.
 Science has yet to prove that yoga or increased flexibility improves performance.
 Some studies have even found that additional flexibility may reduce running economy and cause athletes to use more energy during training.

-However, studies loosely related to the benefits for runners and endurance athletes, and the anecdotal evidence of our experience working with athletes strongly support including yoga in your training plan.
+However, studies loosely related to the benefits for runners and endurance athletes, and the anecdotal evidence of our experience working with athletes strongly supports including yoga in your training plan.
 The benefits of yoga are not just limited to physical performance but also to overall well-being.

 - Benefit #1: Subjective ease of training.
 Seasoned athletes often report feeling very tight and having to perform longer and longer warm-ups to feel good as they get older.
 Yoga keeps the body looser and more mobile, making all endurance training activities feel easier.